st4rdog/st4rdog.github.io/_tutorials/unity/system/score.md

 # OPTIONS - TUTORIAL
 isAvailable    : true
 type           : system
-rel-tutorials  :
+rel-tutorials  : [tHighscore]
 rel-references : [rClass, rEvent]

 # OPTIONS - GENERAL
-isHidden : false
+isPublic : true
 ---
 Here's how to keep track of a **score** in Unity.